unfoldingcx/appstoreconnect-api/README.md

 ## ✨ Features

 - ⚡ **The Ultimate One-Liner** - `asca submit --build-id latest --version "1.0.0" --ai-release-notes` - That's it!
 Auto-finds build, generates notes, submits to review
+- 🎬 **GitHub Action** - Use as a custom action in your CI/CD workflows with `uses: unfoldingcx/appstoreconnect-api@v1`
 - 🎯 **Complete Automation** - Handles the entire review submission workflow from version creation to final submission
 - 🤖 **AI-Powered Release Notes** - Generate localized release notes from git commits using OpenAI (supports 25+ languages)
 - 🔍 **Smart Build Discovery** - Use `--build-id latest` to automatically use the newest VALID build (no IDs to remember!)